wangjingmei/learngit/readme.txt

-GIT is a control system
-git is free software
+GIT is a distributed version control system git is free software